 Cycling for Pleasure Group Information

-The cycling group meets twice a month on the second and fourth Thursday, all year round (unless the weather intervenes).
+In normal times the cycling group meets twice a month on the second and fourth Thursday, all year round (unless the weather intervenes).
 The rides we do are varied: many start in or near Chichester and enjoy the beauty of the coastal plain, while for more variety we sometimes take a train and explore a wider area (when Southern Rail is reliable!).
 Occasionally we plan a 2 day event – in the New Forest or the Isle of Wight for instance.

 We prefer to avoid main roads and cycle on quieter lanes, dedicated cycle paths and well maintained bridle ways.
 Rides are typically 12 to 16 miles, starting at 10:00 until lunch-time, and punctuated by at least one refreshment break; and we normally end at a pub giving an opportunity to finish off with lunch for those who want to stay.